Chan Hao-ching: 2014: Wimbledon mixed doubles final

-2015: First Premier-5 title and Grand Slam quarterfinal
+2015: First Premier-5 title and major quarterfinal

 Early in the year, Chan won the title at the Thailand Open with her sister, defeating Shuko Aoyama and Tamarine Tanasugarn in three sets.

 They won their fourth Tour doubles title together at the Cincinnati Open, and by doing so, had the second largest number of WTA Tour doubles titles for a pair of sisters in WTA history following only Serena and Venus Williams.
 Cincinnati represented their biggest title yet and their first at the Premier-5 level.
 Next, they won another title at the Japan Women's Open in Tokyo.

 The Chans reached two other finals, at the Pan Pacific Open, losing to Garbiñe Muguruza and Carla Suárez Navarro, and the China Open, losing to the No. 1 pairing of Martina Hingis and Sania Mirza.
 Hao-ching and Yung-jan became the third all-sister pairing to qualify for the WTA Finals after Manuela Maleeva and Katerina Maleeva in 1986 and the Williams sisters in 2009.
 They reached the semifinals, losing again to Hingis and Mirza.
 It was Chan's first appearance at the tournament.
 She finished 2015 ranked 12th, her best year-end ranking so far.